Sharadh/sharadh.github.io/_posts/2021-01-19-tech-debt-mental-model.md

 Of the three, contagion is key here since:

 * it has the most potential for catastrophic results, and
-* it is the most likely to be overlooked
+* it is the most likely to be overlooked when _initially_ taking on debt

 To avoid reinventing the wheel:
 > If this tech debt is allowed to continue to exist, how much will it spread?
 That spreading can result from other systems interfacing with the afflicted system, from copy-pasting data built on top of the system, or from influencing the way other engineers will choose to implement new features.